source-data/soda-roberta/README.md

 2. Named Entity Recognition of bioentities and experimental methods.
 3. Semantic tagging of the experimental role of gene products and small molecules as measured variable or controlled variable.

-Accordingly, a specialized language model for scientific biological language is fine tuned into 3 models for the respective tasks: PANELIZATION, NER, ROLES.
+Accordingly, a specialized language model for scientific biological language is fine tuned into 4 models for the respective tasks: PANELIZATION, NER, GENEPROD_ROLES and SMALL_MOL_ROLES.
 These models are based on the find-tuning of a language model trained on abstracts and figure legends of scientific articles available in PubMedCentral (http://europepmc.org/).

 The datasetse and trained models are available as such at https://huggingface.co/EMBO.

-We provide in the doc instructions to train the language model by fine tuning a pretrained Roberta transformer on text from PubMedCentral and by training the 3 specific token classification models using the SourceData datset.
-Training can be done useing the command line using the modules in `smtag.cli` or in juptyer notebooks (see `training_protocol_*.ipynb` notebooks).
+We provide in the doc instructions to train the language model by fine tuning a pretrained Roberta transformer on text from PubMedCentral and by training the 4 specific token classification models using the SourceData datset.
+Training can be done useing the command line using the modules in `smtag.cli` or in jupyter notebooks (see `training_protocol_*.ipynb` notebooks).

-The training data is in the form of XML files.
-SODA-ROBERTA provides therefore tools to convert XML into tagged datasets that can be used for token classification tasks.
-At inference stage, the tagged text is serialized back into json or xml.
+The training raw data is in the form of XML files.
+SODA-ROBERTA provides tools to convert XML into tagged datasets that can be used for training transormers models.
+At inference stage, the tagged text is serialized back into json.

 # Quick access to the pretrained SmartTag pipeline